semaphoreci/docs/docs/guided-tour/getting-started.md

 To complete this tutorial, you will need:

 - Basic knowledge of Git
-- Basic knowledge of command line
+- Basic knowledge of the command line
 - A [Semaphore account][semaphore-home]
 - A [GitHub account][github]